 - Both partners have equal rights to the property

-- Any decisions about the property must be made jointly
+- Any decisions on your behalf about the property must be made jointly

 Tenants in Common means each partner owns a defined share of the property.
 This arrangement: